tytydraco/yessleep/out/Im_a_security_guard_at_a_failing_mall_and_I_just_found_something_awful_in_the_basement.md

 "Hey, I just got a complaint that some guy is washing his dick in the men’s room sink, can one of you guys go deal with this?
-I had to kick the mad shitter out of the mall this morning, again.”
+I had to kick the mad shitter out this morning, again.”

 I groaned, then picked my radio up to answer.